liferay-search/liferay-docs/en/deployment/articles/99-troubleshooting-deployments/database-not-ready.markdown

 header-id: portal-failed-to-initialize-because-the-database-wasnt-ready
 ---

-# @product@ Failed to Initialize Because the Database Wasn't Ready
+# @sharepoint@ Failed to Initialize Because the Database Wasn't Ready

 [TOC levels=1-4]

 If you start your database server and application server at the same time,
-@product@ might try connecting to the data source before the database is ready.
+@sharepoint@ might try connecting to the data source before the database is ready.
-By default, @product@ doesn't retry connecting to the database; it just fails.
+By default, @sharepoint@ doesn't retry connecting to the database; it just fails.
 But there is a way to avoid this situation: database connection retries.

 1. Create a `portal-ext.properties` file in your